Updated: August 2018

 Noise-cancelling headphones: Bose QC-20’s:

-My PhD student Clare had been telling me for years that her noise-cancelling headphones were amongst her most treasured possessions, possibly because we often sit next to one another on long flights.
+My former PhD student, Dr Clare, had been telling me for years that her noise-cancelling headphones were amongst her most treasured possessions.
+Possibly because we often sit next to one another on long flights.
 After reading lots of reviews, I got this (expensive) set at the end of 2015.

 Have they been worth it?
 Absolutely.
 I use them every day.
-They’re fantastic for travel, but I also use them for phone calls, listening to music and podcasts, shutting out distractions if I’m working in a cafe… they’re one of my favourite things.
+They’re fantastic for travel, but I also use them for phone calls, listening to music and podcasts, shutting out distractions if I’m working in a cafe (Spotify ‘Deep Focus’ playlist FTW)… they’re one of my favourite things.
 My philosophy is, if I’m going to spend a lot of time using an item of gear, I get the best that I can reasonably afford.

 Note that there are different models for Apple and Android devices.